Friday, July 12, 2024

 Second stop--a smallish smallmouth for Brenden.
 I lost what I believe was a crappie.

 Byram Bay--as dusk began to gather, the catfish came alive.
 Just as Eddie had said they do, back when we fished Pickerel Point under intense sun and heat.
 Must have been four or five catfish caught, including a black bullhead of about 14 inches for me.
 I'm not entirely certain, but that might have been my biggest ever.
 I have caught yellow and/or brown bullheads of 16 inches.
 Apropos to Brian's birthday celebration, I caught those big bullheads in one of the Princeton Day School ponds.
 I fished those ponds through my teens more than I fished anywhere else.
 Brian was born in 1977, shortly before I abandoned them for the most part, going on to college and Long Beach Island commercial clamming.
 He fished those ponds obsessively during the 1990's.
-(I did then a little two--we almost crossed paths.)
+(I did then a little, too--we almost crossed paths.)
 Virtually no one else fished them.
 The syncronicity is spooky.

 And...little white perch got caught.
 Little crappie.

 Summer is really here, my friends.
 When the Lake Hopatcong boat traffic resembles the traffic on the Manhattan grid, go with the flow and it feels fine!
-Made me want to buy a boat for the lake again.
+Made me want to buy a boat for the lake.
 Not just to fish and shoot photos from, but show my wife the sights!
 Can always bring a friend and his wife along, too.

 Eddie Mackin at the Wheel